|

 - 4. In the course of the discussion, candidates may be recommended for

-of the Order to make such recommendations.
-Individual Companions of the
+responsibility of the Order to make such recommendations.
+Individual

-to the Crown, only the Crown can decide to reject the recommendation or
+made a recommendation to the Crown, only the Crown can decide to reject

 - 1. Recommendation rejected without cause.

-or reverse the decision to elevate a candidate, for personal or unstated
+recommendation, or reverse the decision to elevate a candidate, for

 - - b.
 Should four (4) succeeding Monarchs decide not to act upon the